Supersymmetric indices factorize

 When $n=0$ and the solution is supersymmetric, the gravitino zero mode is an unphysical gauge mode, equivalent to a superdiffeomorphism, and should not be integrated over; therefore, the determinant for $n=0$ will turn out to be nonzero.
 This is difficult to see from \eqref{eq:1loopsec2} since naively, there is a divergence that cancels between $n=0$ and $n=-1$.
 This is due to a bosonic zero mode corresponding to metric perturbations that can be written as \eqref{eq:KerrNewmanEqn} but around a different axis on $S^2$ (this only works for $\Omega=0$ or $\Omega_\star$).
 In section \ref{sec:diskN4} we will do the calculation exactly at $\Omega = \Omega_\star$, being careful about both fermionic and bosonic zero modes, and obtain a finite, nonzero, and temperature-independent answer for $Z_\text{1-loop}(\beta,\Omega_\star,Q; n=0)$.
 This result is not trivial, and there are examples with less supersymmetry where the one-loop determinant makes the index vanish to leading order, even though the degeneracy is not vanishing, see appendix A of \cite{Heydeman:2020hhw}.

 This combination of classical and one-loop effects would give the full perturbative answer for the index.
 We have ignored logarithmic terms in the charge, which can be treated by combining our analysis with e.g.~\cite{Sen:2011ba}, but we will not do so here.
-Another interesting extension would be to show that for the saddles that contribute to the index, higher-derivative corrections respecting the $\mathcal{N}=2$ supersymmetry do not contribute (results in \cite{Charles:2016wjs} are useful for this).
-This would give a bulk understanding of the coupling-independence of the Witten index, and we leave this for future work.
 Instead, in section \ref{sec:factorization} we will analyze corrections from spacetime wormholes and prove that their contribution vanishes due to fermionic zero modes, resolving the factorization puzzle for the index.
 Finally, in section \ref{sec:defects} we will analyze the only possible non-perturbative corrections to the index.